JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 D = fit(Normal, x)
 ```

 The `fit` function will choose a reasonable way to fit the distribution, which, in most cases, is maximum likelihood estimation.
-Note, that this is not supported for all distributions.
-We can easily check, that the distribution fit the given data nicely using histogram
+Note that this is not supported for all distributions.
+We can easily check that the distribution fit the given data nicely using a histogram

 ```@example distr
 histogram(x; normalize = :pdf, legend = false, opacity = 0.5)